-PRECAUTIONS AND SIDE EFFECTS: THIS DRUG MUST BE DILUTED BEFORE ADMINISTRATION.
+THIS DRUG MUST BE DILUTED BEFORE ADMINISTRATION.

 Avoid hypertension.
 Administer in free-flowing IV and watch for infiltration.
-If extravasation occurs, stop the infusion immediately as necrosis may occur due to vasoconstrictive action extravasation occurs, stop the infusion immediately as necrosis may occur due to vasoconstrictive action of the drug.
+If extravasation occurs, stop the infusion immediately as necrosis may occur due to vasoconstrictive action of the drug.
 Leave the catheter in place so that a reversal agent can be given through the infiltrated catheter.